 Taste: Honey.
 Caramel.
 Apple.
 Raisins.
 Cherry.
 Vanilla.
 Oatcakes.
 Gently warming wintery spices – cinnamon, nutmeg, clove… Dry oaky finish.

-Value for Money: The question is, would I be willing to pay the best part of £100 to own a bottle of this 18 year old malt?
-The answer, sadly, is an emphatic no.
+Thoughts: The ultimate question is, would I be willing to pay the best part of £100 to own a bottle of this 18 year old malt?
+The answer, sadly, is a rather emphatic no.

-Shows promising viscosity on the sides of the glass yet still comes across a little lightweight on the palate.
-Having said that, I enjoyed my little miniature – it was well balanced and the age showed through in little, subtle ways but it simply failed to deliver the kind of experience that would justify such an inflated asking price.
-It all feels a little… gentle and inoffensive.
-And £90 is a lot of money to pay for gentle and inoffensive.
-A nice, light dram with an unfortunately weighty price tag.
+It shows promising viscosity on the sides of the glass but still comes across a little too lightweight on the palate for my tastes.
+Those who enjoy the delicate side of Scotch whisky may find something to love here.
+Having said that, I still enjoyed my little miniature.
+It was well balanced and the age showed through in little, subtle ways but it ultimately failed to deliver the kind of experience that would justify such an asking price.
+It all feels a little… gentle.
+And inoffensive. £90 is a lot of money to pay for gentle and inoffensive.
+A nice, light dram with a weighty price tag.